Yahweh was a right old Bastard

 If Christians are going to pray to, and even love, Yahweh, they should picture him in their mind’s eye.
-I’ve read the Old Testament a few times and have drawn my own conclusions about him.
+Some conclusions about Yahweh can be made after reading about his exploits in the Old Testament.

 He had nearly all the most unattractive features of a primitive tyrant.
 He was violent, sexist, racist, egotistical, power-hungry, capricious, jealous, homophobic, and not particularly intelligent.
 He allowed and encouraged rape, even of children.
 He sanctioned slavery, war, murder and the unnecessary killing of animals.
 He took sides and interfered in proceedings like a meddlesome, mischievous bully.
 He passed judgment on the most trivial of issues and insisted the Jews worship him.
-I’m not the first commentator to conclude that Yahweh was a right old bastard. (http://www.youtube.com/watch?v=wG0PDuUdhAc). (http://www.youtube.com/watch?v=pwf6QD-REMY).
+Yahweh was a right old bastard. (http://www.youtube.com/watch?v=wG0PDuUdhAc). (http://www.youtube.com/watch?v=pwf6QD-REMY).

 He was similar to Islam’s god, Allah, who was also jealous, violent, sexist, and obsessed with snuffing out any competition.
 Yahweh and Allah were, in fact, hypothetically the same character.
 Judaism had its priests and prophets who were inspired to write the Old Testament, Islamists had Mohamed who was allegedly inspired to write the Koran, and they were both supposedly referring to the same nasty god.

-Yet, Yahweh wasn’t all bad.
+Yet, Yahweh was not all bad.
 Different authors depicted him differently.
 There are some places where he was merciful or gracious or forgiving or loving or kind.
-If he’d consistently behaved this well, belief would be a more benign delusion – but he didn’t.
+If he had consistently behaved this well, belief would be a more benign delusion – but he did not.
 God showed his true colors too often.